GEDCOM 1:1 to XML

 I am no real fan of utilities and runtimes with a high system impact (like Java or DotNET), nor of programming-languages requiring big downloads (like Perl, Python, Ruby, etc.).
 They may however be better suited to elegant solutions.

 So I tried with “awk” and with “Windows Script Host” (WSH + Javascript).
-The latter is available on all MS-Windows, “awk” is standard on all Linuxes/Unixes and for Win32-users a download of negligible size and just unpacking a single binary/executable file (no install, no setup).
+The latter is available on all MS-Windows, “awk” is standard on all Linuxes/Unixes and for Win32-users a download of negligible size and just unpacking a single binary/executable file (no install, no setup, no impact).

 Get more GEDCOM files/infos